lipp/zbus/README.md

 - **listen_remove** removes an expression to the specified listen socket
  + params: url,expression

-### zbus-registration-messages
+### zbus-registration-request
-A zbus-registration-messages is a (zeromq) multi-part message with the following layout:
+A zbus-registration-request is a (zeromq) multi-part message with the following layout:

 <table border="1">
         <tr>